Luc45/stubz/README.md

    composer require your-vendor/stubz --dev
    ```

-2. Ensure Stubz’s `generate-stubs.php` script is executable or call it via `vendor/bin` if provided.
+2. Ensure Stubz’s `stubz.php` script is executable or call it via `vendor/bin` if provided.

 ---